Indicator ValueType can possibly used by Investfly to validate expression and optimize experience for users

 series is required to plot in the price chart and also to use in backtest.

-The timestamps in the DatedValue must correspond to timestamps in input data.
+The timestamps in the DatedValue must correspond to timestamps in the retrieved data.

 Args: